wttech/gradle-aem-plugin/README.md

 ### Workflow

-Initially, to create fully configured local AEM instances simply run command `gradle aemSetup`.
+Initially, to create fully configured local AEM instances simply run command `gradlew aemSetup`.

 Later during development process, building and deploying to AEM should be done using most simple command: `gradle`.
-Above configuration uses default tasks, so that alternatively it is possible to build same using explicitly specified command `gradle aemSatisfy aemBuild aemAwait`.
+Above configuration uses default tasks, so that alternatively it is possible to build same using explicitly specified command `gradlew aemSatisfy aemBuild aemAwait`.

 * Firstly dependent packages (like AEM hotfixes, Vanity URL Components etc) will be installed lazily (only when they are not installed yet).
 * In next step application is being built and deployed to all configured AEM instances.